 Risk exists of robberies and/or assaults occurring after consuming intentionally drugged food or drink; tourists are frequently targeted.

 Widespread protests and demonstrations in response to political and economic conditions frequently occur throughout the country, especially in Caracas and other major cities, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.
-Shortages of food and basic necessities are pervasive but are not expected to seriously impact typical travelers.
+Shortages of food, municipal water, electricity, and basic necessities are pervasive (including in hospitals), including in Caracas.

 Armed conflict occurs and a dangerous security environment exists in areas bordering Colombia.